JoshuaEgwuatu/Fall-2023-Autonomous-Crawlspace-Inspection-Robot/Environmental Sensing/Radon Sensor Signoff.md

 1. The sensor must be able to read radon levels from 0.5pCi/L to 4.5pCi/L
     - The average level for a home is 1.3 pCi/L
     - EPA recommends you should consider fixing radon levels if greater than 2pCi/L
-2. The sensor must be able to communicate to the microcontroller using a communicative language (I2C, UART, or SPI protocols)
+2. The sensor must be able to communicate to the microcontroller using serial communication protocol (I2C, UART, or SPI protocols)
     - This will allow the sensor to use the same MCU as other sensors
 3. The sensor must have accuracy within .5pCi/L for good readings
 4. The sensor should be powered by either 5 or 12V.